SeanMcTernan/nuxt-ecomm-store/README.md

 chmod +x pre-push
 ```

-Then add this script to your code base.
+Then add this script to your .git folder:

 ```
 #!/usr/bin/env bash